 The purpose of the Office of Financial Aid is to offer financial services to students who qualify for financial assistance to attend college.
 The office assists with all aspects of financial aid for students throughout their enrollment at the college.
+In addition, the office assists students with debt counseling and repayment strategies.
 The Office of Financial Aid is located in the Aquinas Main building, Room #124.